jnovembre/BSD-QBio/docs/index.md

 ## Welcome

-This page contains important information about the [Eleventh BSD-qBio Boot Camp](https://biosciences.uchicago.edu/content/mbl-bootcamp), which will be held on campus from Wednesday, September 10 to Wednesday, September 17, 2025.
+This page contains important information about the [Twelth BSD-qBio Boot Camp](https://biosciences.uchicago.edu/content/mbl-bootcamp), which will be held on campus from Wednesday, September 9 to Wednesday, September 16, 2026.

-More than 100 incoming graduate students from the different programs in the
+More than 85 incoming graduate students from the different programs in the
 [Division of Biological Sciences](https://biosciences.uchicago.edu) at the [University of Chicago](https://www.uchicago.edu) will